Wednesday, April 15, 2015

 • What smells would the POV character notice only because of this emotion?

 • What joyous smells might affect the POV character in a negative way?
 Such as the joy of others makes her unhappy or angry.
+Don't forget to think about why, as well.

-Looking at a scene with a particular sense + emotion combo in mind encourages us to think more creatively about what we describe.
 It’s not just the same basic “what’s there” details, but unique elements that bring the scene to life in a memorable way.
 It also helps us layer the senses, since most of the time sight is the number one sense used for description.

 Optional Ways to Mix it Up